Advertorial

 TCD Staff

 At The Customer Digest, we only endorse brands and products we love.
-We may receive commissions on purchases made through links on our site. 
+We may receive commissions on purchases made through links on our site.

-This post is in partnership with Coterie.
+This article was made possible with support from Perelel.
 At The Customer Digest, we only endorse brands and products we love.
-We may receive commissions on purchases made through links on our site. 

 We enlisted the help of Vanessa Dyer (RDN), a registered dietician, expert in prenatal nutrition, and lactation consultant.
-She’ll help us understand what to look for—and avoid—in a prenatal supplement.
+She’ll help us understand what to look for - and avoid - in a prenatal supplement.

 Combining Dyer’s expertise with hands-on reviews by TCD moms on staff, we evaluated three popular prenatal supplement brands - Perelel, Ritual, and Needed - to help you make an informed choice for you and your baby.